ubc-library-rc/gis-intro-leaflet/content/hands-on6.md

 # Adding Data
 {: .no_toc}
 It's now time to add some map features!
-In this section, you will be shown how to add a single marker, a point data layer, and a polygon layer.
-You will also be shown how to change their styling.
-The data for this workshop can be found in the `webmapping-workshop` folder, which should already be open in VSCode.
+In this section, you will be shown how to add a single marker, a point data layer, and a polygon layer to the boiler plate web map.
+The data for this workshop can be found in the `webmapping-workshop` folder, which should already be open in VS Code.
 The point layer `community-gardens.js` and the polygon layer `parks-polygon.js` were downloaded from Vancouver's [Open Data Portal](https://opendata.vancouver.ca/explore/?disjunctive.features&disjunctive.theme&disjunctive.keyword&disjunctive.data-owner&disjunctive.data-team&sort=modified).

 <details open markdown="block">